arcturus-robotics/arcturusrobotics.com/_posts/2020-03-07-how-to-do-the-jekyll-post.md

 ---
 layout: post
-title: "How to do the Jekyll Post"
+title: How to do the Jekyll Post
-author: "Henry"
+author: Henry
-categories: [Programming]
+categories:
+  - Programming
 ---

 Jekyll is a website building tool to turn Markdown files (like this one) into websites.